sysfce2/libretro-dice/dipswitches.md

 game parameters like balls-per-coin.

 These can be configured through the "Core Options" menu.
-Setting "default" or "-1" means the factory default for the game, naming changes based on your RetroArch-or-similar version.
+Setting "default" or "-1" means the factory default for the game.
+(Naming changes based on your RetroArch version.)

 If you save configurations with non-default values, you may want to save them per-game rather than per-core to avoid cross-contamination.